jkkummerfeld/1ec-graph-parser/README.md

 # 1ec-graph-parser

-TODO:
-- Put the parser jar (big and small) and models somewhere (CCK and normal models)
-- Example output / figures

 This repository contains software to do several things related to syntax - parsing, format conversion, and evaluation.
-For a full description of the algorithm, proofs of properties, and results on the standard metrics, see:
+For a full description of our parsing algorithm, proofs of its properties, and results on the standard metrics, see:

    - Parsing with Traces: An O(n^4) Algorithm and a Structural Representation Jonathan K. Kummerfeld and Dan Klein,